jvkrypton/jvkrypton/README.md

  - Other languages: Nodejs;

 ### Experiences
   - I have experience with web development and desktop application development.
-I also have knowledge of reverse engineering and for a long time I worked in this sector manipulating application and game memory.
+I also have knowledge of reverse engineering applications.